Tian-Shangyue/cuCNN/README.md

 ## Performance Notes

 This is an educational framework — it prioritizes clarity and correctness over raw speed.
-That said:

-- The tiled Conv2D kernel achieves ~70-80% of cuDNN throughput on 3×3 convolutions
-- The tiled Linear kernel (GEMM) is within 2× of cuBLAS for typical layer sizes
-- All backward kernels use atomic operations for correctness in overlapping regions (pool layers)

 For production use, frameworks like PyTorch/TensorFlow with cuDNN backend are recommended.

 ---